pimcore/customer-data-framework/docs/CustomerDuplicatesService.md

 ## Part 2 - Duplicates Index
 The duplicates index is used for searching globally for (fuzzy matching) duplicates.
-The found duplicates will be visible in the customer duplicates view and the user will have the possibility to merge these duplicates manually.
+The found duplicates will be visible in the customer duplicates view and the user has the possibility to merge these duplicates manually.

  ![DuplicatesView](./img/DuplicatesView.png)

- In order to make a performant search for duplicates possible the data will be stored in a special format in the duplicate index.
+ In order to make a performant search for duplicates possible the data is stored in a special format in the duplicate index.
 By default this is done via several MariaDB-Tables.
 But it would be possible to for example create a DuplicateIndex for ElasticSearch by implementing the DuplicateIndexInterface.

 ### example config